The 3 Levels of Plumber Licensing Explained

 How long does it take to become a licensed plumber?

-Becoming a licensed journeyman plumber typically takes 4 to 5 years, including an apprenticeship of roughly 4,000 to 8,000 hours of supervised training, classroom instruction, and passing the journeyman exam.
+Becoming a licensed journeyman plumber typically takes 4 to 5 years, including an apprenticeship of roughly 4,000 to 8,000 hours of supervised training, several hundred classroom hours, and passing the journeyman exam.
 Reaching the master plumber level requires additional years of experience beyond journeyman, usually 2 to 5 years depending on the state.
-As of September 2025, Texas reduced its master plumber experience requirement from 4 years to just 2 years.
+As of September 2025, Texas reduced its master plumber experience requirement from 4 years to just 2 years under HB 3214, making it one of the fastest master paths in the country.

 Can a plumber work in multiple states with one license?